When In Rome, Do As The Romans Do

 Argh, my squinty one-eyed lady pirate!

-Big John and Rebecca saying “addio” to Rome, we’ve got some more world to see!
+Big John and Rebecca saying “addio” to Rome, we’ve got some more of Italy to see!

 I hope you enjoyed our little travels through the eternal city.
 Please check back at my blog soon, and in the meantime, go and have your own traveling adventure.
 Feel free to explore other areas of my blog, leave a comment, and show some love on social media.

-Posted in Adventurous Places, Europe, Historical Journeys and tagged Italy, Rome by Big John with no comments yet.
+Posted in Adventurous Places, Europe, Historical Journeys and tagged Italy, Rome by Big John with comments disabled.